With Authelia you can define a list of rules that are going to be evaluated in sequential order when authorization is delegated to Authelia.

 *. can be used as prefix of the domain.
 For instance, to define a rule for all subdomains of example.com, one would use

-A rule can define multiple regular expressions for matching the path of the resource.
+A rule can define multiple regular expressions for matching the path of the resource similar to the list of domains.
 If any one of them matches, the resource criteria of the rule matches.

 A subject is a representation of a user or a group of user for who the rule should apply.